We provide a number of web portals for our user community.

 The Org Fiscal Reference is an internal accounting field for the project's organization.

-e.g. At Ohio State University, a PI should enter the Purchase Request # here.
+For e.g. At Ohio State University, a PI should enter the Purchase Request # here.

 The Fiscal Approval checkbox is an option displayed for a PI that can automatically activate a budget without requiring review.
 It has the PI declare that they have already been approved for spending at OSC.

-After filling in budget information, the next page will be different depending on whether the PI's institution has setup a review process at OSC.
+After filling in budget information, the next page will be different depending on whether the PI's institution has set up a review process at OSC.

 If the institution allows PIs to activate their own budget, the PI simply clicks Activate Budget, then the project and budget are both set to active.

-Service agreements and projects that have been created should be managed periodically.
+Projects that have been created should be managed periodically.

 To view all projects, even those not submitted for approval and still waiting on approval, navigate to Project, Project List.